ramondeklein/deadlockdetection/README.md

 Suppose that you are calling external code or libraries, then deadlocks will still be detected.
 Only the calling code needs to be modified.

-## Caveats
-Unfortunately, it is not possible to tap into the existing `Task.Wait` and `Task<T>.Result` methods, so you need to replace your calls with their safe counterparts.
-If you don't use these methods, then no (potential) deadlocks will be detected.
-Using the safe methods don't have any overhead when deadlock detection is disabled.

 ## Settings
 There are some global settings that can be set to change the behavior of the